Four Mesothelioma Stages

 The stages of mesothelioma are a system to categorize the size and spread of tumors into groups of 1 through 4.
 Stage 1 mesothelioma involves tumors that have not spread further than nearby tissue.
-Higher stages indicate cancer has spread further.
+Higher stages indicate that the cancer has spread further.
 The stages of mesothelioma directly impact treatment options and life expectancy.

-Due to the rarity of the disease, doctors use this staging system when diagnosing pleural mesothelioma, but not for other types of mesothelioma.
-It’s important to note, the stage of mesothelioma is not determined by symptoms.
+Due to the rarity of the disease, doctors use this staging system when diagnosing pleural mesothelioma but not for other types of mesothelioma.
+It’s important to note the stage of mesothelioma is not determined by symptoms.
 Instead, doctors measure tumor growth and spread indicated by imaging scans and blood tests.
 The stages of mesothelioma are:

 During stage 3 mesothelioma, the tumors spread to nearby organs and distant lymph nodes.